Canvas start of the semester instructor checklist

 Create or Import your Content

-You have multiple ways to build your class
+Multiple ways to begin to build your class

 Review Assignments, Quizzes, and Discussions

-- Verify activities to be used in the course are published.
+- Verify activities and content in the course are published.

 - Verify dates.
 Due dates are added to the calendar and the syllabus and serve as reminders to students.
 “Available from” and “Until” dates will unlock and lock the activity.